ENWEREM0DE/company_vector_embedding_search_experiment/README.md

 ## Features

+- **Password Protection**: Secure access with authentication (password: email ebube198@gmail.com to request password)
 - **Semantic Search**: Use natural language to find similar companies based on their descriptions
 - **Vector Embeddings**: Powered by OpenAI's text-embedding-ada-002 model
 - **MongoDB Vector Search**: Leverages MongoDB's vector search index for fast similarity matching
 - **Filtering**: Filter results by industry and other criteria
 - **USA Focus**: All searches are automatically filtered for US-based companies
 - **Interactive UI**: Clean and responsive Streamlit interface
+- **Session Management**: Stay logged in during your session with logout functionality

 ## Prerequisites